speakeasyjs/speakeasy/README.md

 # speakeasy

+Easy two-factor authentication for node.js.
+Calculate time-based or counter-based one-time passwords.
+Fully supports the Google Authenticator mobile app.

-HMAC One-Time Password module for Node.js, supporting counter-based and time-based moving factors (HOTP and TOTP)
+Uses the HMAC One-Time Password algorithms, supporting counter-based and time-based moving factors (HOTP and TOTP).

 ## An Introduction

-speakeasy makes it easy to implement HMAC one-time passwords, supporting both counter-based (HOTP) and time-based moving factors (TOTP).
+speakeasy makes it easy to implement HMAC one-time passwords (for example, for use in two-factor authentication), supporting both counter-based (HOTP) and time-based moving factors (TOTP).
 It's useful for implementing two-factor authentication.
 Google and Amazon use TOTP to generate codes for use with multi-factor authentication.

 It supports the counter-based and time-based algorithms, as well as keys encoded in ASCII, hexadecimal, and base32.
 It also has a random key generator which can also generate QR code links.